cdoorenweerd/PyCOIStats/README.md

 - the Jupyter Notebook `graphs.ipynb` contains scripts to interactively generate ('barcode gap') violin plots from the csv output from ```pdistancer.py``` and output the graphs for publication.

 - `makespeciesfastas.py` will generate a separate fasta for each species in the folder /species_fastas

-- `chao1.py` A wrapper python script to run SpideR_chao1.R.
-Uses all species' fastas in /species_fastas to calculate chao 1 estimates of the total haplotype diversity and returns a csv.
-Note that the function assumes a large number of specimens have been sampled and that duplicate haplotypes have NOT been removed.

-- `SpideR_haploaccum.R` R script that plots haplotype accumulation curves, based on the SpideR package (https://cran.r-project.org/web/packages/spider/spider.pdf) [This script is in BETA development and requires some manual modification of folders in the script to match local structure to work].

 ### Example workflows